ayuhito/gatsby-lotus-starter/README.md

     2.  **_Font Setup_**

-        This starter uses [Typefaces](https://github.com/KyleAMathews/typefaces) as the default loader for fonts.
+        This starter uses [Fontsource](https://github.com/KyleAMathews/typefaces) as the default loader for fonts.
 This starter already has [Roboto](https://fonts.google.com/specimen/Roboto) installed, however we can customize it in the following:

         ```shell
-        yarn remove typeface-roboto
+        yarn remove fontsource-roboto
-        yarn add typeface-yourchosenfont
+        yarn add fontsource-yourchosengooglefont
         ```

-        Then navigate to `src/components/layout.js` and replace `import "typeface-roboto"` with your chosen font.
+        Then navigate to `src/components/layout.js` and replace `import "fontsource-roboto"` with your chosen font.
 Multiple fonts can be imported separately.

         This also uses an optional [font preload generator](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-preload-fonts) and instructions on how to utilize this can be found in the link.